Mark Dempsey (English footballer)

 Mark James Dempsey (born 14 January 1964) is an English football coach and former player.

 Dempsey was born in Crumpsall, Manchester.
-He played as a midfielder in The Football League for Manchester United, Swindon Town, Sheffield United, Chesterfield and Rotherham United, and in Non-League football for Macclesfield Town.
+He played as a midfielder in The Football League for Manchester United, Swindon Town, Sheffield United, Chesterfield and Rotherham United.
+He later dropped into Non-League football with Barrow FC, Altrincham FC, Alfreton Town, Buxton FC and Radcliffe Borough amongst others.
 He was a youth coach with Manchester United before moving to Norway.
 He has six children, two of them adopted.

 Managerial career

-In February 2009, he took up a post in youth development with Tromsø IL and the Northern Norway region.
+In February 2009, he took up a post in youth development with Tromsø and the northern Norway region.
 On 9 November 2010, Dempsey joined Molde as part of new manager Ole Gunnar Solskjær's backroom staff.
 He followed Solskjær to Cardiff City in January 2014 as part of a new-look backroom staff after the sacking of Malky Mackay.

 Haugesund

-In 2016, Dempsey was FK Haugesund's manager after taking over from Jostein Grindhaug after the 2015 season.
+In 2016, Dempsey was Haugesund's manager after taking over from Jostein Grindhaug after the 2015 season.
 Dempsey resigned as manager of Haugesund on 14 July 2016.